Sensei Katherine Engstrom and Director, Joyce Brekke

 Parents of young adults who have anxiety said, “She’s done more for my son than his psychologist.”
 A special education instructor said, “You are a miracle worker!” when a child with LD learned the alphabet using karate moves.

 In 2018, she awarded the responsibility of head Sensei to Peregrine Stephens.
-Katherine is on a leave of absence to focus on her four children and husband.
+Katherine took a leave of absence to focus on her four children and husband.
+In 2020 she returned as a part-time instructor.

 Joyce Brekke, Director